PowerBiDevCamp/App-Owns-Data-Starter-Kit/README.md

 following the steps in [Create a Development Environment for Power BI Embedding](https://github.com/PowerBiDevCamp/Camp-Sessions/raw/master/Create%20Power%20BI%20Development%20Environment.pdf).

-## Set up your development environment

-To set up the  **App-Owns-Data Starter Kit** solution for testing, you will need to configure a Microsoft 365 environment by completing the following tasks.
+To set up the  **App-Owns-Data Starter Kit** solution for testing, you will need to configure a Microsoft 365 tenant by completing the following tasks.

--   Create an Azure AD security group named Power BI Apps
+-   Create an Azure AD security group named **Power BI Apps**

 -   Configure Power BI tenant-level settings for service principal access

+-   Create the Azure AD Application named **App-Owns-Data Service App**

--   Create the Azure AD Application for the AppOwnsDataAdmin Application
+-   Create the Azure AD Application named **App-Owns-Data Client App**

 The following three sections will step through each of these setup tasks.